Contributing Charitable Assets

 Life Income Plans

 These options offer an income for life, while enabling donors to leave a charitable legacy at a later time.
-Charitable Remainder Trusts and Charitable Gift Annuities allow an immediate calculated income tax deduction and eliminate capital gains tax on appreciated gifts held over a year.
+Charitable Remainder Trusts allow an immediate calculated income tax deduction and eliminate capital gains tax on appreciated gifts held over a year.